This post is taken from the complete course material for MJ's Training Foundations (Self-study).

 Sit is one of the most simple examples.
 As you advance with training, you can train your dog just about anything.
 This works for other species as well!
 Animals can learn complex behaviors and behavior chains.
 Can your dog bring you items by name, fake a limp, jump rope, alert you when your alarm clock goes off and assist you when you drop an item?
 All of these things are possible for your dog to learn, and training can take the relationship you share with your dog to new and truly amazing places.

-If you want to take your training to the next nevel, it’s important to be skilled at getting the behaviors you want, telling the animal exactly when he did what you are looking for (this could be as precise as marking a muscle movement), and rewarding efficiently.
+If you want to take your training to the next level, it’s important to be skilled at getting the behaviors you want, telling the animal exactly when he did and what you are looking for (this could be as precise as marking a muscle movement) with excellent timing and reward delivery.
 There are techniques involved in all of this including how to deliver the reward.

 Clear communication is the key to smooth training.
 I often use the term “clean training” when I am talking about training that is very smooth and when the animal and trainer are communicating clearly.
 It is amazing to watch and be a part of.
 This means the animal is listening (or watching) for his marker and when his trainer tells him that he has it right, he understands to repeat that behavior again.